Do you have differences in opinion regarding your property boundaries?

 What can we do to help?

-Mark Duckworth is a RICS trained mediator and is experienced in dealing with such matters.
+Mark Duckworth is a qualified RICS (evaluative) mediator and has extensive experience in dealing with a variety of neighbourly matters including dispute resolution.
 Our approach is to help people achieve a timely resolution and to assist where at all possible based upon the evidence found.
 We pay particular regard to people as 'individuals', who may share particularly strong feelings.
 For this reason, listening and seeking to understand all perspectives as well as considering the facts on the ground are all carefully considered.
 Ultimately we seek to help facilitate a solution that works for all to resolve such disputes.

 We provide boundary reports which primarily focus on the facts on the ground, and from what any and all legal documents reveal.
 Please note that a qualified surveyor, or lawyer, cannot determine a legal boundary; they can only offer opinions.
 However, it is within the gift of neighbouring property owners to agree on what is referred to as the 'general boundary' rule.
 This means that two respective land/property owners can decide and agree formally in writing upon the position of a given boundary, which can then be registered at the Land Registry (albeit as a general boundary and not as a defined legal boundary).
 Suffice to say that can often be sufficient to resolve a boundary irregularity.